10 August 2011

 23 May 1836 – President Jackson proclaims the Treaty of New Echota to the American people.

-June 1836 – Federal troops under General John E. Wool, with support from East Tennessee volunteers under Brigadier General R. G. Dunlap, move into the Cherokee Nation to prevent disorder.
+June 1836 – Federal troops under General John E. Wool, with support from East Tennessee volunteers under Brigadier General R. G. Dunlap, move into the Cherokee Nation to “prevent disorder”.
+This combined command is called the ‘Army of East Tennessee and the Cherokee Nation’.

 September 1836 – Dunlap disbands his brigade of volunteers and sends them home.